hawraakhalil/ACM-Website/README.md

   - `@mui/icons-material`: Material-UI Icons.
   - `@mui/material`: Material-UI core components.
   - `@mui/styled-engine-sc`: Styled components integration for Material-UI.

+- **Bootstrap:** Front-end framework for building responsive and modern web applications.
+  - `bootstrap`: Core Bootstrap styles and scripts.

+- **Bootstrap Icons:** Icons for use with Bootstrap.
+  - `bootstrap-icons`: A library of SVG icons to be used with Bootstrap.

+- **FontAwesome:** Icon library for vector icons and social logos.
+  - `fontawesome`: Used for including FontAwesome icons.

+- **Framer Motion:** Animation library for React.
+  - `framer-motion`: Used for creating animations.

+- **React Vertical Timeline Component:** A vertical timeline component for React.
+  - `react-vertical-timeline-component`: Used for displaying a vertical timeline.

 - **Testing Library:** Used for testing React components.
   - `@testing-library/jest-dom`: Custom jest matchers for testing DOM elements.